-The following is a discussion and analysis of the Company's historical financial condition and results of operations and certain trends, risks and uncertainties that may affect the Company's business and should be read in conjunction with the independent auditor's reports and the Company reviewed and audited consolidated financial statements and notes thereto contained in this Prospectus.
+The following is a discussion and analysis of the Company's historical financial condition and results of operations and certain trends, risks and uncertainties that may affect the Company's business and should be read in conjunction with the independent auditor's reports and the Company reviewed and audited consolidated financial statements and unaudited interim condensed consolidated financial statements of the Company and notes thereto contained in this Prospectus.
 The critical accounting policies section discloses certain accounting policies and management judgments that are material to the results of operations and financial condition for the periods presented in this report.
-The discussion and analysis of the Company's results of operations is presented in three (3) comparative sections: the year ended December 31, 2019 compared with the year ended December 31, 2018, and the year ended December 31, 2017 compared with the year ended December 31, 2016.
+The discussion and analysis of the Company's results of operations is presented in three (3) comparative sections: the three month ended March 31, 2021 compared with year ended December 31, 2020 and the year ended December 31, 2020 compared with the year ended December 31, 2019, and the year ended December 31, 2018 compared with the year ended December 31, 2017.
 Disclosure relating to liquidity and financial condition and the trends, risks and uncertainties that have had or that are expected to affect revenues and income complete the management's discussion and analysis.